Vidaamuyarchi: Filming

 Principal photography began with the first schedule on 4 October 2023 in Azerbaijan.
 Initially, filming was intended to begin in the first week of September 2023 but was delayed due to Ajith's commitments to his world tour.
-The makers' decision to shoot in Azerbaijan received negative responses from netizens as the country was then under civil unrest, particularly regarding the Nagorno-Karabakh conflict (2023 Azerbaijani offensive in Nagorno-Karabakh).
+The makers' decision to shoot in Azerbaijan received negative responses from netizens because of reports regarding the Nagorno-Karabakh conflict (2023 Azerbaijani offensive in Nagorno-Karabakh).
+However, according to trade analyst Ramesh Bala, the conflict was already over, and the makers were filming in Baku, far from the Nagorno-Karabakh region where the conflict happened.
 Furthermore, it was also reported that the production would be put on hold due to the ongoing Gaza war, but despite such reports, production continued.
 Art director Milan died during the film's preliminary shooting due to a heart attack.
 Later that month Ajith urged to set up a medical camp in case of any similar emergencies.
 In early November, it was reported that the schedule had been completed.

 A sequence reportedly featured Ajith in a racy car action sequence, for which he did not use a stunt double.
 In early December, the team returned to Chennai due to the ongoing war and border issues in Azerbaijan, but later went back to Azerbaijan on 11 December to resume the production.
 Nirav Shah was replaced with Om Prakash due to the former not being able to allocate dates to travel to Azerbaijan.
 Arjun joined the film's sets in mid-December.
 Trisha completed filming her portions for the film schedule by 19 December, returning to Chennai on that day.
 The schedule concluded by 29 January 2024 with over 60 percent of the production being completed.
 The concurrent schedule was set to be held in London by February, but was delayed due to budget overruns and plans to complete 40 percent of the film's shooting within a single schedule were initiated for cost control.

 Production was expected to resume in the last week of May, but was delayed as Ajith had started filming for Adhik Ravichandran's Good Bad Ugly (2025) in Hyderabad.
 The team along with Ajith returned to Azerbaijan on 20 June for the final schedule.
 This schedule was held around 35–45 days, with the climax portions being shot in Baku.
 Ajith, along with Trisha and Arjun, joined the concurrent schedule for some important sequences.
 According to the head of Lyca Productions, GKM Tamil Kumaran, principal photography was scheduled to be wrapped by mid-August.
 However, as of September 2024, it was only expected to be complete after Ajith finished shooting the October schedule for Good Bad Ugly.
 In December 2024, the team left to Bangkok for filming the final schedule, which would be held for ten days.
 Principal photography wrapped on 22 December 2024.
-Scenes featuring Azerbaijni actors were shot in Azerbaijani.
+Scenes featuring Azerbaijani actors were shot in Azerbaijani.